ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 ## Use of AI
 All Verilog code and architecture for the CPU was planned and designed myself first and then later optimized/debugged using AI to spot bugs that were a needle in a haystack within the CPU.
-AI was used heavily as a learning tool to understand the MIPS ISA and concepts in computer/digital design.
+AI was used heavily as a learning tool to understand the MIPS ISA, concepts in computer/digital design and Verilog.
 All the MIPS test code and programs were written by AI as it is a rather tedious task to convert each MIPS assembly instruction to hexadecimal and create code for specific tests quickly.